Algerian nuthatch

-The Kabyle nuthatch is the only bird species endemic to Algeria, where it now inhabits only certain coniferous forests in the north of the country.
-Its scientific name pays tribute to Jean-Paul Ledant, a Belgian amateur naturalist who discovered the bird in October 1975 and named him "La Sittelle Kabyle" (The Kabyle nuthatch); the description of the bird was made by the French ornithologist Jacques Vielliard.
+The Kabyle nuthatch is the only bird species endemic to Algeria, where it now inhabits only certain coniferous and broadleaf forests in the Kabylia region in the north of the country.
+Its scientific name pays tribute to Jean-Paul Ledant, a Belgian amateur naturalist who discovered the bird in October 1975 and named it "la Sittelle Kabyle" (the Kabyle nuthatch); the description of the bird was made by the French ornithologist Jacques Vielliard.
 The news of this discovery greatly surprised the ornithological world and received international media coverage.
-The Algerian/Kabyle nuthatch is closely related to Krüper's nuthatch (Sitta krueperi).
+The Algerian nuthatch is closely related to Krüper's nuthatch (Sitta krueperi).
 The bird has only a limited and relict range, threatened by fire, erosion and human action; the species is therefore considered "endangered" by the International Union for Conservation of Nature.